browserpass/browserpass-native/PROTOCOL.md

 ### OK

-Consists solely of an `ok` status, an integer app version, and a `response` field.
-The response may be of any type.
+Consists solely of an `ok` status, an integer app version, and a `data` field which may be of any type.

 The app version is an integer, calculated by `(MAJOR * 1000000) + (MINOR * 1000) + PATCH`.